 GOODBYE PRESSURE, HELLO FREEDOM By Ella Miller

-What I learned the COVID-19 lockdown that kept me home from work for weeks was that I LOVED being home with my family.
+What I learned during the COVID-19 lockdown that kept me home from work was that I LOVED being home with my family.
 I also learned that the 2-hour commute I was making each day was a real drain on my energy.
-And even though I had been with the same marketing agency for ten years, my soul was crying out for a change.
+And even though I had been with the same company for ten years, my soul was crying out for a change.
+It took being home during a worldwide pandemic to get me to these realizations!
+My next step: shifting gears to work from home permanently and finally enjoy the freedom of working for myself.

 UNCOMFORTABLE IS GOOD